 *There’s an added foreign exchange charge for overseas share deals, depending on deal size.
 See our overseas share dealing page for details.

-If you’d like any fund or share income automatically reinvested, we charge 1% of the trade value (minimum £1, maximum of £10).
+If you’d like any share income automatically reinvested, we charge 1% of the trade value (minimum £1, maximum of £10).
 There is no charge to reinvest fund income.
 We’ll reinvest your income once it reaches £10 per holding, or the amount you choose.

 Government tax and levies (per deal)

-UK Stamp Duty 0.5% on purchases of UK shares (round up to the nearest £5 for residual shares) PTM (Panel on Takeover and Mergers) £1 on UK share deals over £10,000 Irish Stamp Duty 1% on purchases of Irish shares (where the total cost of the transactions is more than 1,000 euros) French Financial Transactions Tax 0.3% on purchases of certain French shares Italian Financial Transactions Tax 0.1% on purchases of certain Italian shares Spanish Financial Transactions Tax 0.2% on purchases of certain Spanish shares
+UK Stamp Duty 0.5% on purchases of UK shares (round up to the nearest £5 for residual shares) PTM (Panel on Takeover and Mergers) £1 on UK share deals over £10,000 Irish Stamp Duty 1% on purchases of Irish shares French Financial Transactions Tax 0.3% on purchases of certain French shares Italian Financial Transactions Tax 0.1% on purchases of certain Italian shares Spanish Financial Transactions Tax 0.2% on purchases of certain Spanish shares

 Telephone and postal share dealing